sugarcane-ai/sugarcane-ai.github.io/src/content/homepage/-index.md

 # Banner
 banner:
   title: "npm like package ecosystem for Prompts"
-  content: "Open Source Framework to build, train and monetise cross LLM and high accuracy Prompt Packages powered by Micro LLMs"
+  content: "Cloud-based Prompt IDE for managing the lifecycle of Prompts, deploying Prompts as Packages, and creating instant Apps powered by self-trained Micro LLMs"
   # image: "/images/sugar/banner-new.png"
   button:
     enable: true